krevanth/ZAP/README.md

 -------------------------------------------------------------------------------

 1.1.2.
-Two Write Port RF
+Multiple Write Port RF
 -------------------------------------------------------------------------------

 The ZAP can execute LDR/STR with writeback in a single cycle.
-This is possible as the ZAP uses a register file with two write ports.
+This is possible as the ZAP uses a register file with multiple write ports.
+The RF is implemented as flip-flops.

+Data cache accesses that are performing line fills will not block subsequent instructions from executing.

 -------------------------------------------------------------------------------